 These transactions constitute a purchase of goods and services by the individual and establishment of a trust with the funeral provider's funds, not the funds of the individual.

 These arrangements should be evaluated under regular resource rules.
 Specifically, see the burial contract instructions in SI 01130.420–SI 01130.425.
-However, if the individual who purchased the funeral was named as the beneficiary of the burial trust that a funeral director established, and thus retains an equitable interest, see the rules applicable to third party trusts in SI 01120.200.
+However, if the individual who purchased the funeral was named as the beneficiary of the burial trust that a funeral director established, and thus retains an equitable interest, see the rules applicable to third-party trusts in SI 01120.200.

 2. Burial Trusts to Which These Provisions Apply